adrianmgg/userscripts/neal.fun/infinite_craft_combo_tracker/README.md

 - hold alt + click + drag to easily add a random element
 - hold shift + click + drag to quickly spawn another of the most recently spawned element
 - menu to view all your first discoveries
-- middle click elements to favorite/pin them to the top
+- middle click (or alt + left click) elements to favorite/pin them to the top

 # compatibility